No. 5 Football vs. No. 9 Kansas State; photos by Jerome Miron-USA TODAY Sports

 He received a Bachelor of Arts degree from Texas Tech in 1979 and a Masters of Education degree from Abilene Christian in 1984.

-Briles and his wife, Jan, have three children; Jancy, a UH graduate; Kendal, a Cougar letterman and UH graduate who serves as an assistant coach on his father's Baylor staff; and Staley Lebby, a UH graduate and wife of Baylor assistant coach Jeff Lebby; and three grandchildren.
+Briles and his wife, Jan, have three children; Jancy; Kendal, who serves as offensive coordinator on his father's Baylor staff; and Staley Lebby, wife of Baylor assistant coach Jeff Lebby; and four grandchildren.

 THE BRILES FILE